BenBeresfordJones/MGBC/README.md

 This repository is structured as follows :

-- the _src_ directory contains the source materials and pipelines to be able to reproduce our analyses.
+- the `src` directory contains the source materials and pipelines to be able to reproduce our analyses.
 These pipelines include:
    1) metagenome binning and MAG synthesis
    2) construction of protein catalogues
    3) assembly and functional annotation of species pangenomes
    4) species-level functional analyses

-- the _data_ directory contains the reference datasets for the functional schemes and some example intermediate output files for _src_
+- the `data` directory contains the reference datasets for the functional schemes and some example intermediate output files for `src`

-- the _figures_ directory contains the scripts used to build the figures for the manuscript
+- the `figures` directory contains the scripts used to build the figures for the manuscript

-- the _supp_ directory contains a description of the Supplementary Data Tables from the paper
+- the `supp` directory contains a description of the Supplementary Data Tables from the paper

-Please read on for a detailed over-view of the _src_ directory.
+Please read on for a detailed over-view of the `src` directory.
 Specific information on the other directories can be found in the relevant README files.

-## `figures/`

-The _figures_ directory contains all the scripts needed to reproduce the figures for the manuscript.

 ## `src/`